 One look at the photos of Botanic Sanctuary Antwerp and I'm immediately in zen again.

 If you can stay at the 5-star Botanic Sanctuary Antwerp, you’ll be doing yourself a favor.
 The word ‘sanctuary’ in its name is there for a reason!
-The indoor pool oozes tranquility and there is a gym and a fantastic spa with numerous treatments available.
 Not only that—it has not one but several Michelin-recognized facilities and chefs on site.

 See the route of today’s itinerary on Google Maps